fintech IRELAND

 If you would like to enquire about establishing a presence in Ireland, please contact us hello@fintechireland or hello@peteroakes.com with details of your query, including the type of licence you require and where possible, the date by which you need to be authorised.

-We have received 100 plus calls/emails/queries from regulated and unregulated fintech firms from the UK, USA, Asia and Australia/New Zealand vexed by the uncertainty of how BREXIT will impact their business and asking questions about the authorisation regimes in Ireland and other EU Member States.
-This complexity is added to by PSD 2, E-Money Directive, MiFID 2, AML 5, CRR/CRD IV and the GDPR as well.
+We have received hundreds of calls/emails/queries from regulated and unregulated fintech firms from the UK, USA, Asia and Australia/New Zealand vexed by the uncertainty of how BREXIT will impact their business and asking questions about the authorisation regimes in Ireland and other EU Member States.

 Fintech Ireland doesn't consult or provide any such paid type services.
 Fintech Ireland doesn't raise revenue and therefore it makes no profit and all costs associated with its activities, including this website and free guidance, can be provided by our founder, collaborators and event sponsors covering our costs.
 If Fintech Ireland can help sign post you to the relevant information, we'd be happy to, but please check out our News and Events page where we place relevant information and copies of powerpoint presentations before contacting us.